Sam-Kerr-05/Wuziqi/README.md

 ## Information:
 -  this program was originally intended for educational use meaning there will be some mistakes and some elements remain incomplete.
+-  the image used at the top of this file was compiled using 'Canva' business graphics created by other people